German authorities say suspect in deadly knife attack now in custody

-BERLIN - German police investigating a deadly stabbing attack near Düsseldorf arrested two people in connection with the incident on Saturday, authorities said, including one person who was apprehended at a refugee shelter in the area, hours after officials announced they were considering terrorism as a possible motive for the rampage that left three people dead.
+BERLIN – German police investigating a deadly stabbing attack near Düsseldorf have a suspect in custody, authorities said early Sunday local time, hours after searching a refugee shelter in the area and announcing they were considering terrorism as a possible motive for the rampage that left three people dead.

 At a news conference Saturday, officials said they believed the motive could have been terrorism.
 “The initial suspicion of a terrorist-motivated act cannot be ruled out,” said Markus Caspers, a senior public prosecutor in Düsseldorf.
 He said the victims had “no relationship with each other” and were apparently stabbed at random.
 The fatalities included two men, aged 67 and 56, and a 56-year-old woman.